mjcaley/aiospamc/docs/protocol.rst

     Content-length: 2

-.. _headers_request:
+.. _headers:

 *******
 Headers
 *******

 Headers are structured very simply.
 They have a name and value which are separated by a colon (:).
 All headers are followed by a newline.
 The current headers include :ref:`compress_header`, :ref:`content-length_header`, :ref:`didremove_header`, :ref:`didset_header`, :ref:`message-class_header`, :ref:`remove_header`, :ref:`set_header`, :ref:`spam_header`, and :ref:`user_header`.

 For example::

     Content-length: 42\r\n

 The following is a list of headers defined by SpamAssassin, although anything is allowable as a header.
 If an unrecognized header is included in the request or response it should be ignored.

 .. _compress_header:

 Compress
 ========

 Specifies that the body is compressed and what compression algorithm is used.
 Contains a string of the compression algorithm.
 Currently only ``zlib`` is supported.

 .. _content-length_header: